LBHackney-IT/Data-Platform-Playbook/docs/dap-airflow/onboarding/begin.md

         - `[my service database]` confirms where your data came from.

 6. **Email Links:**
-    The email will provide you with essential links to get you started:
+    The email will provide you with essential links to get you started ►

     - **[☎️ DAP⇨flow Hotline](https://chat.google.com/room/AAAAZYTZYPE/w4EMQuK-9QA/w4EMQuK-9QA?cls=10)**
         This is where you will interact with the DAP Platform Team when encounter blockers or need to chase a request while performing a task.